Retired Sussex County Sheriff’s Office K-9 passes away

-Throughout his career, K9 Eggo responded to over 300 calls for service, assisting local and state police agencies in the location of wanted persons, burglary suspects, emotionally disturbed persons, missing juveniles, the recovery of discarded evidence from crime scenes, and the detection of explosive threats.
+Despite the brevity of his career, K-9 Kilo responded to more than 170 calls over his 2 and ½ years of active service, assisting local police agencies in the location of wanted persons, burglary suspects, emotionally disturbed persons, missing juveniles, and the recovery of discarded evidence from crime scenes.

-Sheriff Strada offers his condolences to both retired Detective Lieutenant Ellicott and Corporal Slahor as well as their respective families, and shares the sympathy of the men and women of the Sussex County Sheriff’s Office as we all grieve the loss of K9 Eggo.
+Sheriff Strada offers his sincere condolences to Sergeant McMorrow and his family and shares the sympathy of the men and women of the Sussex County Sheriff’s Office as we all grieve the loss of K-9 Kilo.